stugr/electricity-usage/README.md

 - Toggle `headless` to false to enable the browser to be visible while running

 Script cleans up after itself at the start of a run, removing csv and png

+Success should end up with a csv file in the dir